Bylaws of the Chesapeake Section, U.S.I.T.T.

 a) Preside over all meetings of the Membership and the Executive Committee.

 b) Represent and speak for this organization in all dealing with U.S.I.T.T. and outside organizations.

 c) Appoint all committees and their chairs, and serve as an ex-officio member of all committees.

 2) The First Vice-Chair shall perform such duties as are assigned by the bylaws or the Executive Committee.
 The duties of the First Vice-Chair shall include, but not be limited to:

 a) Assist the Chair and perform the duties of the Chair in the absence or incapacity of the Chair.

 b) The First Vice-Chair shall be responsible for projects and activities of this organization which may be of national scope within U.S.I.T.T.

 3) The Second Vice-Chair shall perform such duties as are assigned by the bylaws or the Executive Committee.
 The duties of the Second Vice-Chair shall include, but not be limited projects and activities directed at the membership of this organization.

 4) The Third Vice-Chair shall perform such duties as are assigned by the bylaws or the Executive Committee.
-The The duties of the Third Vice-Chair shall include, but not be limited to the organizing of a committee to produce a conference for the Membership (i.e. the annual EXPO), at a time and place as directed by the Executive Committee.
+The duties of the Third Vice-Chair shall include, but not be limited projects and activities directed by the membership of the organization.

 5) The Secretary shall perform such duties as are assigned by the bylaws or the Executive Committee.
 The duties of the Secretary shall include, but not be limited to: